shahalimshompod/shahalimshompod/README.md

 ## 🚀 Front-end Web Developer | Open Source Contributor

 ### About Me
 Hi!
 I'm Shah Alim Shompod, a passionate Front-end Web Developer with a strong interest in building scalable web applications based in Pabna, Bangladesh.
 I love working with modern technologies and contributing to open-source projects.
 Always eager to learn and explore new frameworks.
-Fun fact is - I judge a book by its cover.
+Fun fact is - **I judge a book by its cover**.

 ### 🌟 Current Activities
 - 🔥 Exploring **Next.js** and **TypeScript**.